Canon 1D Mark II vs Leica V-LUX Typ 114

 Feature comparison: Canon 1D Mark II vs Leica V-LUX Typ 114

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the V-LUX Typ 114 has an electronic viewfinder (2359k dots), while the 1D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the V-LUX Typ 114 has a higher magnification than the one of the 1D Mark II (0.70x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Leica V-LUX Typ 114 along with similar information for a selection of comparators.

 One feature that is present on the 1D Mark II, but is missing on the V-LUX Typ 114 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The V-LUX Typ 114 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D Mark II does not have a selfie-screen.

-The reported shutter speed and shutter burst refer to the use of the mechanical shutter.
-In addition, the V-LUX Typ 114 features an electronic shutter, which makes completely silent shooting possible.
+The reported shutter speed information refers to the use of the mechanical shutter.
+Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
+In fact, the V-LUX Typ 114 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 Connectivity comparison: Canon 1D Mark II vs Leica V-LUX Typ 114